nubenetes/awesome-kubernetes/docs/demos.md

 <center>
 <iframe src="https://www.youtube.com/embed/uhD49XXiRqY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+### Jenkins and GitHub
+- [towardsdatascience.com: Create your first CI/CD pipeline with Jenkins and GitHub](https://towardsdatascience.com/create-your-first-ci-cd-pipeline-with-jenkins-and-github-6aefe21c9240) A guide to create and deploy a freestyle Jenkins project

 ### SDKMAN
 * [SdkMan](https://sdkman.io/) is a tool for managing parallel versions of multiple Software Development Kits on most Unix based systems.
 It provides a convenient Command Line Interface (CLI) and API for installing, switching, removing and listing Candidates.
 Formerly known as **GVM** the **Groovy enVironment Manager**, it was inspired by the very useful [RVM](https://rvm.io/) and [rbenv](https://github.com/sstephenson/rbenv) tools, used at large by the Ruby community.